Letters From Those Impacted by

 Thanks again for all your hard work. --Exiter of several WCG offshoots

-Where Gerald Flurry Gets Most of His Info From:
+Where Gerald Flurry Gets Most of His Information From:

 October 9, 2010

 Much of Gerald Flurry's information is gleaned from Stratfor Intelligence and Reuters News, neither of which have the authority of God behind them.
 In fact, he quotes every source he can find only to the extent that it agrees with his agenda.
 He filters out any positive news or anything about the good being doing in the world by individuals or countries.
-The Trumpet articles are presented with fear and a sense of urgency. --Ex PCG member
+The Trumpet articles are presented with fear and a sense of urgency. --Ex-PCG member [name withheld]

 October 24, 2010

 PCG no longer gives out the number in attendance from all of their feast sites.
 I found that rather odd because in years past they always gave the numbers.
 I am sure this was intentional and not an oversight.
 They are very sly and know exactly what they're doing.
 By combining congregations, one can see that members are dwindling greatly.
 It seems the PCG is being taken down from the inside out.
 I can think of quite a few of the ministry that have left or been put out (or for that matter been "retired") in the past few years.
 Only the ones totally devoted to Gerald Flurry remain. --Anonymous

 Gerald Flurry is Now Claiming to Be an Apostle: